Langoly is supported by our readers. We review products independently, but we may earn affiliate commissions if you buy through links on this page.

-Each app has its own strengths, too.
+Each app has its own strengths.
 If you’re having trouble with speaking and pronunciation, you can use an app like Pimsleur or italki to focus on these skills.
 If you need help with grammar, try Talk To Me In Korean.
-To learn a lot of new words and phrases, apps like Drops have you covered!
+To learn a lot of new words and phrases, an app like Drops has you covered.

 How To Use Apps To Learn Korean

 Using a language is app is one of the best ways to learn Korean, but first, you have to find the right one for you.
 Hopefully this list can guide you.
 Once you’ve found a few apps that look interesting, you can use the free trials to see which one you like and best fits your learning goals.
 Next, you can create a study routine.
 Most apps recommend studying every day, even if it’s just for a short amount of time.
 Consistency is the most important aspect of language learning.
 You can also use an app in addition to other language learning resources like a Korean book or online course.